knpuniversity/micro-symfony/knpu/console.md

 [[[ code('') ]]]

-Now, instead of passing a `--env=prod` flag to change the environment, this reads the `.env` file like normal.
+Instead of passing a `--env=prod` flag to change the environment, this reads the `.env` file like normal.
 Let's try it!

 If you're on UNIX, make this executable with a `chmod +x`.
-Then run `./console` or `php console` in Windows:
+Then run `./console` or in Windows `php console`:

 ```bash
 chmod +x console